Tips and Tools

-- Further afield, Carnegie Mellon University's Open Learning Initiative offers 12 free, full online courses in subjects ranging from Biology to Visual Design.
+- Further afield, Carnegie Mellon University's Open Learning Initiative offers online courses.
 Here again, use course outlines and the search function to focus on relevant material: the last thing you need is to take another course, even if it is online.

 - Search for more information on topics you don't understand using the standbys Google and Wikipedia, but with caution: compare two or more sources to make sure you're getting accurate information.